veklang/compiler/docs/ir/validation.md

-# IR Validation, Debug Dump, and Implementation Order
+# IR Validation, Debug Dump, and Invariants

 ## Validation

-An IR validation pass must run before C emission.

-Validation errors are compiler bugs unless they arise from unsupported backend features, in which case the compiler may report an explicit backend diagnostic.
+The compiler runs IR validation before C emission.
+Validation failures are compiler bugs unless they are raised as explicit unsupported-backend diagnostics.

-Required checks:
+The current validator covers structural integrity:

-- every function has at least one block unless extern
+- every defined function has at least one block
-- every non-extern block has one terminator
+- every non-extern block has a terminator
 - every terminator target block exists in the same function
+- every function referenced by `entry`, calls, or initializer functions exists
+- every struct declaration id is unique
+- every global declaration id is unique
+- every global reference exists
+- every struct construction references an existing struct declaration
-- every temp is defined exactly once
+- every local/temp operand refers to an in-scope local or previously defined temp
-- every temp is defined before use in block order, accounting for predecessor dominance when needed
+- every temp is defined before use in block order
+- every temp is defined only once within a function
+- all referenced runtime requirements are present on the program

+Validation should continue to grow with feature support.
+Checks that are still worth adding include:

-- every instruction result type matches the operation
+- instruction result type checks
-- every `store` value type matches the place type
-- every `cond_branch` condition is `bool`
-- every `return` matches the function return type
+- assignment and return type compatibility
-- every direct call target exists
-- every call argument matches the target signature
+- call argument compatibility
-- no generic type parameters appear
-- no parser AST nodes appear
-- runtime calls are listed in `IrRuntimeRequirements`
+- dominance-aware temp validation across complex control flow
-- enum payload extraction is dominated by matching tag control flow
+- enum payload extraction only on matching-tag paths
-- no invalid assignment forms appear
-- no string mutation appears
-- no tuple mutation appears

-For the first implementation, validation may start with structural checks and grow as features are added.
-Each newly supported instruction must add validation coverage.
+- rejection of `unknown` and `error` types in emittable IR

 ## Debug Dump Format